zougui1/nameless-story/story/plot.md

 ## Notes

 The leader of the three dragons' group can read others' mind by placing a paw on their head.
 He can also transmit what he sees to those who are close to him.

+## Eventually

+At some point, in the far future, Zoldiav meets his parents, although he doesn't realize it yet.
+His parents do notice that Zoldiav has a familiar scent, the mother sniffs him for a bit to confirm her suspicions.
+They tell him he's their lost egg..
+He has a few siblings.
+They're all neutrals.
+Maybe eventually his siblings and parents find themselves in danger.